 If you have a tablet and pen that support reading the tilt angle of your pen, you can configure the Brush tool to use this information and draw with a tilted tip.
-A tilted tip is stretched in the angle in which you tip your tablet pen, simulating the effect of drawing with a tilted pencil or felt pen.
+A tilted tip will be stretched or projected at the angle in which you tip your tablet pen, simulating the effect of drawing with a tilted pencil or felt pen.

 This feature can be used by adjusting the Pen Tilt Sensitivity parameter in the Brush Properties dialog

-If you have a tablet and pen that support reading the rotation angle of your pen, you can configure the Brush tool to use this information to rotate your brush tip based on how you rotate your tablet pen.
+If you have a tablet and pen that supports reading the rotation angle of your pen, you can configure the Brush tool to use this information so that the rotation of your brush tip is based on how you rotate your tablet pen.

-This featured can be used by enabling the Use Pen Rotation property in the Brush Properties dialog
+This feature can be used by enabling the Use Pen Rotation property in the Brush Properties dialog

 |Pen pressure feel editor||

-Harmony now allows you to configure the curve by which it processes the amount of pressure you put on your pen tablet to calculate the thickness of your brush or pencil lines.
+Harmony now allows you to configure the curve by which it processes the amount of pressure you put on your pen tablet to calculate the thickness, flow or opacity of your brush or pencil lines.